The best ways to get to South West England by train, car, plane or ferry, with routes, travel times and practical tips.

 Sustainable choices & Car Free Travel

-• Rail first: It’s the lowest-carbon long-distance mode for most UK routes, and the views are a reward in their own right.
+- Rail is the lowest-carbon long-distance option for most UK journeys and offers some of the best views in the region.

 Car-free travel works surprisingly well in South West England, especially if you enjoy a slower, more scenic way of getting around.
 We particularly like using the trains and the region’s railway branch lines, which link coastal towns, market towns and rural landscapes in a relaxed and enjoyable way.
 When you combine these rail routes with local buses, you can reach a good proportion of the region without needing a car at all.
 It does take a little planning, especially in winter when services are less frequent, but for many trips, the combination of trains, buses, and ferries offers a stress-free, sustainable, and rewarding way to explore.